VaibhavGaikwad03/File-Encryption-and-Decryption-CLI/README.md

-This Project is used to Encrypt and Decrypt a file.
+This project is used to Encrypt and Decrypt a file using password.

 <div align = "center">
     <h1>FILE ENCRYPTION AND DECRYPTION</h1>